 How to Reduce Cost on a Custom Home Build in Grand Rapids

-If you’re getting ready to apply for that construction loan and you’re unsure about a realistic budget for your custom home in West Michigan.
-If you are looking for savvy ways to address cost and preserve quality with your custom home build, R-Value Homes is pleased to use our years of expertise building custom homes in West Michigan to help you make great choices for your future home.
+Whether you’re getting ready to apply for that construction loan and you’re unsure about a realistic budget for your custom home in West Michigan, or you are looking for savvy ways to address cost and preserve quality with your custom home build, R-Value Homes is pleased to use our years of expertise building custom homes in West Michigan to help you make great choices for your future home.

 If you are serious about cost-reduction for your custom home project, it should not surprise you that there is a diminishing opportunity to save money as your project progresses—the earlier in the process, the greater the savings possible.
 Most contractors will stop their explanation here, but we want you to understand what we mean when making this statement.